belladu0201/Duke-ids_706-Data-Engineering-System/README.md

   - `pip help` - get all the commands in pip
   - `pip install pytest==6.2.2` - install specific version of the package
   - `pip install pytest -- upgrade` - upgrade the package to the newest version
+### Saving Requirements File in Python
+- Shell commends
+- ls: list the commands of a directory
+- cat: prints the conent of a file to the screen